DevangPandey1/MRI-Generation/README.md

 - See the provided Jupyter notebooks for step-by-step instructions on data loading, model training, and image generation.

 ---
-For questions or collaboration, please contact the Devang Pandey @ d6vangpandey@gmail.com
+For questions or collaboration, please contact Devang Pandey @ depa9289@colorado.edu